TomMaullin/BLMM/README.md

 If running `BLMM-py` on a cluster, `fsl_sub` must also be configured correctly.

 ## Usage
-To run `BLMM-py` first specify your design using `blmm_config.yml` and then run the job either in serial or in parallel by following the below guidelines.
+To run `BLMM-py` first specify your design using `blmm_config.yml` and then run your analysis by following the below guidelines.

 ### Specifying your model
 The regression model for BLMM must be specified in `blmm_config.yml`.
 Below is a complete list of possible inputs to this file.